-Musical freestyle Canine Dancing is a relatively new sport that combines dog obedience and dance in a way that is totally unique and exciting.
+Musical freestyle Canine Dancing is a sport that combines dog obedience and dance in a way that is totally unique and exciting.
 It blends dog obedience and dance presenting a visually exciting display of handler and canine teamwork.
 The handler and dog perform dance-oriented footwork in time to the music.

 EWE-TOPIA HERDDOG TRAINING